Go to content (click on Intro)

 Before you enrol, check that the language of the course and the modality fit your interests.

-The timetables of all courses can be consulted via the following link: CALENDAR for the courses for Cross-disciplinary Education of the School of Doctoral Studies
+The timetables of all courses can be found via the following link: CALENDAR for the courses for Cross-disciplinary Education of the School of Doctoral Studies

 You can then check the range of courses available which are grouped into the following 4 blocks.